NaryanSambhi/NaryanSambhi/README.md

 ### Hey, I'm Naryan

 I'm a 21-year-old developer from Canada, and I'm passionate about crafting design and

-    - Check out my [Personal Blog](https://bz-city.neocities.org/) where I share insights and learnings.
+- Check out my [Blog](https://bz-city.neocities.org/) where I share insights and learnings.

-    - Stay updated with my journey on[LinkedIn](https://www.linkedin.com/in/naryan-sambhi/).
+- Stay updated with my journey on [LinkedIn](https://www.linkedin.com/in/naryan-sambhi/).

 ## 📦 Toolbox